 I am a muscle man.
 I like to flex my muscles and lift heavy things.
 I hope you enjoy these things too.
 People laugh at me but I don't mind.Why I Started

 I put on a shirt.
 I like tight shirts.
 These first shots are recent.
 Prepare for some older ones where I might be a bit softer—we are moving back in time.Chest

 This picture makes me look like a male stripper.
 I am wearing jeans, with my thumbs in my pockets.
 Lifting weights is fun.
 It relieves stress and improves my mood.

 The pictures were taken in 2011 through 2014.
 The camera is not a good one.
 The pictures are modified in an image editor.
 But the body proportions are real.

-My right arm usually measures around 16 inches when my body fat is at a normal level.
-The numbers show how building muscle is a simple process of lifting, eating and sleeping.Arms
+My right arm measures around 16 inches when my body fat is at a normal level.
+Building muscle is a simple process of lifting, eating and sleeping.Arms

 Triceps.
-This image shows my right triceps brachii muscle flexed from behind and rear position.
-It shows the horseshoe shape on the muscle.
+This is my right triceps brachii muscle flexed, seen from a behind and rear position.
+The muscle has a horseshoe shape.
+It is fun to play with.

 exercises.
 These will help with big arms, but not huge arms.
 They are an isolation exercise.